Vanilla cupcakes, filled with homemade cranberry filling and topped with a swirl of white chocolate frosting — the perfect festive holiday treat!

 - 1/4 tsp salt

-- 2 cups cranberries I used frozen, but fresh would also work
+- 1 cup cranberries I used frozen, but fresh would also work

 - 1 tsp vanilla

-- In the bowl of a stand mixer, combine butter and sugar and beat until smooth and fluffy.
+- In a large bowl, whisk together melted butter, oil and sugar until smooth and fluffy.
 Add eggs one at a time, and beat until combined.
 Add milk and vanilla and beat until combined.

-- Add flour, baking powder, and salt and beat just until smooth.
+- Add flour, baking powder, and salt and beat just until combined.